tconners087/type-justify/README.md

 ## Instructions

 Compile and run the program in a terminal.
 It will ask for the file path of the `.txt` file you wish to justify and the number of characters-per-line the output should contain.
+There are two `.txt` files contained in the repo for testing purposes - *sample.txt* and *tentative_schedule.txt*.
 I have not looked at the code in a long time and cannot guarantee behavior if invalid user inputs are entered.